 For most job opportunities for expats in the Middle East, the firm provides accommodation, at least for the first month of your stay.

-In my own case, PwC arranged someone to pick me up from the airport and take me to a hotel accommodation close to the office, where I’d stay for the first month.
+In my case, PwC arranged for someone to pick me up from the airport and transport me to a hotel near the office, where I would stay for the first month.

 Leveraging on this generosity, I had one month to look for a place to live in Qatar.